xorbit/sky130-power-blocks/primitive-test/resistors.md

 - Of the models that seem to implement a temperature dependence, the `xhigh_po` type seems to be the most stable over a temperature sweep.
-- The lack of temperature dependence in some of the models makes me question the accuracy of the models overall.
+- The lack of temperature dependence in some of the models may make it more difficult to use them since their constuction is intended for high precision.
 - Is the lack of temperature dependence of some models a compatibility issue?
 I'm using `ngspice`, were the models made for a commercial variant of spice?
 I do get a bunch of "unrecognized parameter" warnings, two of which are `unrecognized